The Different Types of Proxies Explained

 - HTTPS (SSL) Proxies, also known as SSL proxies, are the most secure type of proxies.
 They use the SSL protocol to encrypt data, which makes it way harder for anyone to get access to the information transmitted.
 Otherwise, they’re technically the same as HTTP proxies.

 - SOCKS5 Proxies work on a lower level than HTTP(S) proxies.
 In other words, they simply send your data without reading it.
 This allows them to work with all kinds of traffic, not only websites.
 For example, you can use them for streaming, gaming, or torrenting.
 SOCKS5 proxies also support the UDP protocol, which allows transmitting traffic-intensive data much faster compared to TCP.
 However, they are not encrypted.

-Proxies are categorized by one more protocol, depending on which IP format they use.
+Proxies are categorized by which IP format they use.
 The two main types are IPv4 addresses and IPv6 addresses.

 - IPv4 Proxies are IP addresses that use the IPv4 protocol.
 They look like this:

 255.255.255.0.
 There are only 4.3 billion possible IPv4 IP addresses, so it’s very hard to find fresh, or so-called virgin, proxies.
 Still, it’s the dominant protocol today, supported by all websites and apps.
 For this reason, IPv4 is considered to be superior among proxy users.

 - IPv6 Proxies use the more recent IPv6 protocol.
 They look like this:

 2001:0db8:85a3:0000:0000:8a2e:0370:7334.
 The longer address makes many more combinations possible, so there are billions of unused IPv6 IPs available.
 However, relatively few websites and applications support this protocol, even though it was launched in 2012.
 Also, sites tend to ban datacenter IPv6 addresses in huge numbers due to their availability.